opengeospatial/OGC-Web-API-Guidelines/README.md

 ### Principle #13 – Support Metadata

 This part of the API helps the developer to understand how to use data or processing resources.
-One should provide meta-data for an API.
+One should provide metadata for an API.
 Metadata should be associated with the resource it describes.

 For example, one can associate metadata with a given resources though an association.
-Most notable, the service-meta and data-meta association types
+Most notable, the `service-meta` and `data-meta` link relation types

 Regardless of the approach taken, use it consistently.